thoughtstem/RacketCon2018/README.md

 is.
 They just want to make cool-looking Minecraft mods all
 day long.
 And that's fine!

-Not everyone needs to be forced to be a general purpose programmer right away, but some of us will be.
-And of those of us who are, there will be some like me (like perhaps many of you) who want to pay it forward -- who want to see the community grow, who want to bring Racket to the world.
+Some of us WILL want to pay it forward, though.
 If those of us who care about that endeavor all tackle the problem from multiple angles, I think we can make a real impact, and enable even more to make an impact, who will enable even more, and so on...